openvstorage/ovs-documentation/Openvstorage/Framework documentation/structure/framework.md

  - `required_roles()`: verify that the apiclient has the correct role for executing this call.
           A list as parameter such as ` required_roles([role_a, role_b])` means that there is an `OR` relationship.
 Either of these listitem roles can execute this call.
  - `return_list()` or `return_object()` will wrap the return value of the api call in all imaginable metadata needed for pagination, sorting etc.
- - `load()` will make sure the return value will eventually be of given type. eg. `@load('VDisk')` will return an object of type VDisk
+ - `load()` The @load decorator will consume the primary key of the route and pass it onto the function as the loaded object.
+The name of the parameter that represent the object must always be the lowercase value of the classname. eg. `@load('VDisk')` will return an object of type VDisk

 #### Oath2